kylebshr/LiteData/README.md

 let request = Post.sortedFetchRequest
 ```

-There's also a `KeyCodable` protocol you can implement if you'd like to, which makes it much easier to work with keys:
+There's also a `KeyCodable` protocol you can implement if you'd like to, which makes it much easier and safer to work with keys:

 ```swift
 extension Post: KeyCodable {